marvintrejoxi/rabbitmq-blog/README.md

 # README

-## INSTALLATION AND CONFIGURATION RABBITMQ SERVER
+## Installation and configuration rabbitmq server

 * From the system packages
 ```